AlchlcDvl/RoleIconRecolors/README.md

 - Must be 256x256 pixels. **Ensure your images are of this size, because weird things happen if they aren't.**
 - Must be png.
 - Refer to the Vanilla icons on how to give the icons a base name.
-- If the target folder is an easter egg folder and an icon for the image already exists, add `_Icon` after the image name followed by a number (typically the next one in line, starting from 1, like `_Icon1` and `_Icon2`).
+- If the target folder is an easter egg folder and an icon for the image already exists, add `_Icon` after the image name followed by a number (typically the next one in line, starting from 0, like `_Icon0` and `_Icon1`).
-- It is recommended you compress your images because a) it'll significantly lower load times b) not break the game in the rare few cases and c) makes your pack eaily shareable.
-I recommend using [compressor.io](https://compressor.io)
+- It is recommended you compress your images because a) it'll significantly lower load times b) not break the game in the rare few cases and c) makes your pack easily shareable.
+I recommend using [compressor.io](https://compressor.io).

 -----------------------